PDFs by language

 Cancer starts when cells begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
+Cells in nearly any part of the body can become cancer, and can spread to other areas.
 To learn more about how cancers start and spread, see What Is Cancer?
 For information about the differences between childhood cancers and adult cancers, see Cancer in Children.

-To understand retinoblastoma, it helps to know about the parts of the eye and how they work.
+To understand retinoblastoma, it helps to know how the parts of the eye work.

 The main part of the eye is the eyeball (also known as the globe), which is filled with a jelly-like material called vitreous humor.
 The front of the eyeball has a clear lens with an iris (the colored part of the eye that acts like a camera shutter), which allows light to enter the eye and focuses it on the retina.